henrikx/iptables-gcli/README.md

 # Notes
 - This software is currently in alpha and is **NOT READY FOR PRODUCTION USE!**
 - `iptables` [does not have a programmatic way of managing it](https://stackoverflow.com/questions/109553/how-can-i-programmatically-manage-iptables-rules-on-the-fly).
-As a result, the application solely uses 'iptables' commands to interact with it.
-This approach has a few drawbacks, such as the fact that while applying rules, the 'iptables' rules may be inactive for a little period of time while the rules are flushed (under 0.5 seconds).
+As a result, the application solely uses `iptables` commands to interact with it.
+This approach has a few drawbacks, such as the fact that while applying rules, the `iptables` rules may be inactive for a little period of time while the rules are flushed (under 0.5 seconds).

 # Building
 Due to the nature of .NET Core, even though this is a Linux program it may still be built on Windows machines.